-During the pandemic, we have enjoyed our outside time.
-Recently it’s been getting a little chilier!
-I am not complaining by any means after seeing the news and the snowy conditions around the country, especially the East Coast this past week.
+During the pandemic, we enjoyed our outside time.
+Recently it’s been getting a little chiller!
+I am not complaining by any means after seeing the news and the snowy conditions around the country, especially on the East Coast this past week.

 However, since we are now back in the Purple Tier, which allows tiny bubbles of socially distance gathering, we invested in an outdoor patio heater!
 Actually, it was my birthday present.

 Many of the local restaurants were using similar patio heaters during the fall when outdoor dining was actually happening here!
 They were very popular and soon became an out-of-stock item!

 After checking and re-checking their inventory status, they appeared back in stock at Costco.com last week!
 Yahoo!
 We ordered one!
 It is branded FireSense and it came in a bronze-colored base.

 These heaters use a propane tank, similar to our Weber Gas Grill.
 We have two tanks that we keep on hand, so we don’t run out during an important meal experience!

 Totally was delivery day.
 A giant box came via UPS and the nice delivery man carried it to our front patio from the truck!
 This afternoon at lunchtime, we were lucky enough to have the help of our nineteen-year-old son to assemble it!
 The packaging was amazing.
 Everything arrived in perfect condition.
 Instead of lifting it out of the box, I just cut the cardboard down its sides and slid the base out onto the patio.

 After consulting the directions (does anyone still do that anymore?), it looked like we had all the nuts and bolts and pieces in the right places!
 One AA battery was needed for the starter.
 My son lifted our spare propane tank into the bottom raised area and latched it closed.
 Click, click and click and the flame turned on!
 Yippee!
 Success!